bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-user.md

 No documentation exists.

+# stop other actions flag of &lt;bes user&gt; : boolean

+No documentation exists.

 # unique value of &lt;bes user&gt; : bes user with multiplicity

 Returns the unique values and counts of a given list of &lt;bes user&gt; types, removing duplicates and sorting by value.